 In my case, after some years of using costly Photoshop, I decided to give the free open source software the Gimp a try.
 It took me a while to lose my Photoshop habits and gain new ones, but now I’m really happy with what I can do with it.

-In my blog post “Underwater photography 102“, I fully explain my retouch routine using the Gimp with screenshots.
+In my following blog post, I fully explain my retouch routine using the Gimp with screenshots.